tingatdallas/stock-dashboard-dash/README.md

 ·	Tools: Python, Pandas, Dash and HTML/CSS.

-·	Contact me at sutingatchicago@gmail.com
+·	Any questions?
+Contact me at sutingatchicago@gmail.com